WebFlight/Queue/README.md

 # Getting started
 1. The *Queue* module can be downloaded from within the Mendix Business Modeler in the Mendix Appstore into any model that is build with Mendix 7.13.1+.
 2. Use the documents in the _USE_ME folder:
-	- The IVK_InitializeQueue microflow will initiate a new queue, with a specific name, thread pool size, thread priority.
+	- The ASU_InitializeQueue microflow will initiate a new queue, with a specific name, thread pool size, thread priority.
+Use this in a startup microflow.
+Otherwise this will lead to issues when running a multi-instance cluster.
 	- The IVK_AddJobToQueue microflow will add a new job in a queue that was already initialized.
 	- Add the snippets or pages to your application for queue or job monitoring.
+3. Set the CLUSTER_SUPPORT constant if you are using the queue in an application that runs on a cluster of multiple instances.
+When cluster support is enabled, each instance will check for new queue control messages in the background that correspond to that XAS ID.
+When performing control activities from the front-end (shutdown queue, cancel or abort job), these will create queue control messages in the database that will be processed by the relevant instances.

 # Features
 * Queue control